3rd Compass -> Group News and Articles -> Ministry Warnings

 This is a different kind of control than what I've seen with imposter spirits of slavery.
 God will let people do what they wish despite His objections, like He let Paul go on to Jerusalem even though he was warned by the Spirit to not go (Acts 21:4).
 Paul went anyways despite a prophet telling him he would be imprisoned in Jerusalem (Acts 21:10-15).
 After going, he was in prison for over two years (Acts 24:27).
 I bring up these comparisons because seeing the differences between God's ways and the ways of imposters can be difficult.
 It is a reason the Lord guided me to teach on these matters.

 I would also be wary of ministries and teaching that overemphasize evangelizing, like the Jehovah's Witnesses do by going door to door or going to public places and evangelizing or preaching at random.
-Overzealous evangelizing is a symptom of religious spirits, and we do not need to be so zealous in our recruiting for God, because most of the world already knows Who Christ is.
+Overzealous evangelizing is a symptom of religious spirits, and we do not need to be so zealous in our recruiting for God, because most of the world already knows who Christ is.

 Most nations and communities now know who Yeshua (Jesus) is and what the church believes.
 However, I am not saying we should never evangelize or preach.
 There are still peoples and individuals who need to turn to God, and missionaries are doing good work around the world.
 We should be witnessing and using our knowledge and Godly wisdom to help people we encounter and live with, but it should not be an overzealous preaching, which is often driven by religious spirits.